PatakiSubodh/baahar-chalogee/README.md

 #### **Installation**

-1. Clone the repository: `git clone https://github.com/PatakiSubodh/bahaar-chalogi.git`
+1. Clone the repository: `git clone https://github.com/PatakiSubodh/date-pe-chalogi-kya.git`
-2. Navigate to the project directory: `cd bahaar-chalogi`
+2. Navigate to the project directory: `cd date-pe-chalogi-kya`
 3. Open `index.html` in your web browser to view the page.

 ### **Usage**